 Please note sunset varies each day so be sure to check sunset times on the day.

 Badu Gili is an outdoor event, during winter we recommend dressing warmly.

-There will be a pop-up bar at Badu Gili LIVE or you can enjoy one of the many restaurants and bars here at the Opera House.
+You can enjoy one of the many restaurants and bars here at the Opera House.
 Our restaurants offer everything from casual snacks to award-winning fine dining.
 Find what you’re after, see our restaurants.